-The displays, exploring the history of Vienna throughout the years, begin with prehistoric bones and remains and continue through to the paleolithic era, showcasing a time when hunters and gatherers inhabited the area around Vienna.
+The displays explore the history of Vienna throughout the years, beginning with prehistoric bones and remains and continuing through to the paleolithic era, showcasing a time when hunters and gatherers inhabited the area around Vienna.
 After discovering what life was like in Roman times in Vienna, you'll see a number of objects originally housed in the Stephansdom Cathedral, including outstanding statues and excellently preserved stained-glass windows.

 Explore the city's history

 The Wien Museum Karlsplatz makes for an interesting visit for those wanting to get to know the history of the city of Vienna, and therefore to better understand its present and future.